deeprjs/deepr/README.md

 }
 ```

 So far, it looks like GraphQL.
-The only significant difference is, since we use JSON objects, we must specify a value for the keys `title` and `year`.
+Since we are using JSON objects, the only significant difference is that we must specify a value for the keys `title` and `year`.
 Specifying `true` means that we want to return or invoke the corresponding field or method.

 Instead of querying a single movie, let's query a collection of movies: